franklynux/multi-environment-app-deployment-with-Kustomize/README.md

    **Expected Output:**
    The kubeconfig file will be created at `~/.kube/config` with the service account credentials.
    ![Linux/macOS Kubeconfig Setup](images/custom%20kubeconfig%20output.png)

+   *For Windows PowerShell, you can use the following script to create the kubeconfig file:*

    ```powershell
    # For Windows PowerShell